 JOL Financings-In 2004 we entered into several Japanese operating lease ("JOL") finance structures to finance aircraft acquisitions.
 Funding under these structures is provided through a combination of senior commercial bank debt and subordinated loans from Japanese investors.
 The interest rate on the subordinated loans is fixed and the interest rate on the senior loans are variable based on three- and six-month LIBOR with spreads ranging from 0.25% to 1.35%.
 The security structures of the JOL financings require that legal title to the aircraft be transferred to and held by a special purpose company controlled by the respective lenders.
 We have entered into head lease agreements on the subject aircraft which transfer the risk and rewards of ownership of the aircraft to us.
 Aircraft subject to these structures are recorded as flight equipment held for operating lease on our balance sheets.
-The obligations outstanding under the JOL financings are secured by a pledge of our shares to the lenders which hold legal title to the aircraft financed under the respective financing.
+The obligations outstanding under the JOL financings are guaranteed by us.
+All loans under the respective financing.
 The obligations of each of our aircraft-owning subsidiaries under the JOL financings are guaranteed by us.
-All loans under the JOL financings contain change of control provisions that grant the lenders the right to prepayment of their loans in the event of a change of control, unless the lenders consent to the change of control.
+All loans under the JOL financings control provisions that grant the lenders the right to prepayment of their loans in the event of a change of control, unless the lenders consent to the change of control.
 At December 31, 2009, we had financed three aircraft under JOL structures.
 The net book value of aircraft pledged to JOL financings was \$79,450 at December 31, 2009.